-Massimo Motta (BSc Univ.
-Bocconi, Milan, 1987; PhD Univ.
-Cath.
-Louvain, 1991) is ICREA Research Professor at Universitat Pompeu Fabra (UPF) and at the Barcelona Graduate School of Economics.
-He served as Chief Economist at the European Commission (DG Compettiion) in 2013-2016, where he coordinated the economic analysis of the EC on antitrust, merger and state aid cases and advised the Competition Commissioner on cases and policy.
-His previous positions include professorships at the Università di Bologna (2007-2010), at the European University Institute, Florence (1998-2008) and at UPF (1992-1998).
-He is Research Fellow of CEPR, London, of CESifo, Munich, and a Fellow of the European Economic Association.
-His main areas of research are industrial organization and competition policy.
-His work has been published in the top international journals, and his book on Competition Policy: Theory and Practice (Cambridge Univ.
-Press, 2004) is the standard reference on antitrust.
+Massimo Motta (BSc Bocconi, Milan, 1987; PhD Louvain, 1991) is Research Professor at ICREA, Universitat Pompeu Fabra (UPF) and Barcelona GSE.
+He was Chief Economist at the European Commission in 2013-2016, where he coordinated the EC's economic analysis and advised the Competition Commissioner on antitrust, merger and state aid.
+He was previously professor at Univ.
+Bologna (2007-2010), European University Institute, Florence (1998-2008) and UPF (1992-1998).
+He is Research Fellow of CEPR, of CESifo, and a Fellow of the European Economic Association.
+His research is on industrial organization and has been published in the top international journals.
+Massimo's book on Competition Policy: Theory and Practice (Cambridge, 2004) is the standard reference on antitrust.
 His new (co-authored) book on Exclusionary Practices (Cambridge, 2018) has just been published.

 Key wordsApplied microeconomics, Industrial organisation, antitrust, competition policy